-- 1. Liaise programs on school-to-employment pathways and youth employment schemes to increase the skilled employment pool of the region. - 2.
-Facilitate initiatives that attract former residents to resettle on Yorke Peninsula. - 3.
-Advocate regional migration programs of skilled professionals and business investment. - 4.
-Develop re-skill and upskills programs for the local workforce.
+- 1. Support programs on school-to-employment pathways and youth employment schemes to increase the skilled employment pool of the region. - 2.
+Advocate for regional attraction programs of skilled professionals and business investment. - 3.
+Advocate for re-skilling/upskilling programs and training opportunities for the local workforce in response to industry needs.